clux/facemaulers/north/luskan.md

 bowmen fortified in the distance

 ## Tower Arcane
-Castle erected by Nelithanar.
+Castle erected by netherese arcanist Melathar.
 Was a spellward and huge stone walls that look like a tree now.
 Huge.
 Home to the academy for the Arcane Brothehood.

 Mages have color suffixes.
 Kazhen the Red.